Cheems7019/stat8053/README.md

 `PoSI.R` is adapted based on the code from <https://github.com/cran/PoSI>.

- \texttt{TSHT} implementation can be obtained from <https://github.com/hyunseungkang/invalidIV>.
+ *TSHT* implementation can be obtained from <https://github.com/hyunseungkang/invalidIV>.

  **I would like to thank the authors of above open-sourced code.**